ansible/vscode-ansible/README.md

 ## Standalone Usage

-For standalone usage with a language server client, Ansible language server can be installed from npm with the following command:
+For standalone usage with a language-server client, the Ansible language server can be installed from npm with the following command:

 ```bash
 npm install -g @ansible/ansible-language-server